SamTebbs33/elk/writing-elk-files.md

 #### Function calls
 {% method -%}
-There is a collection of functions defined as standard.
-These can be called with a number of comma-separated arguments.
+There is a collection of functions defined as standard that can be called with a number of comma-separated arguments (any statement).
+It is also possible to define custom templating functions.
 The `include()` function can be used to include the content of another elk file at the call site.
 {% sample lang="elk" -%}
 ```elk
 // footer.elk